 As I cross the room, the silence of the ward and the sound of my shoes hitting the floor make the walk seem even longer and lonelier.
 I try to ignore all the white, black is more of a proper mourning color, isn't it?
 Hurrying around the curtain, I sit down in one of the chairs placed next to his bed.
 My hands are shaking in my lap, and I focus my eyes on them; anything to avoid the sight in front of me.

 "What's going to happen?"
 His smile faltered for a moment.
 "Honestly, I don't know."

 "Sorry," I whisper, finally getting the courage to look at his sheet-covered face.
 "I'm so sorry, you didn't deserve this; you did nothing wrong."
 At this point, I finally lose my cool control and tears start rolling down my face.
-I finally lose my control and tears start rolling down my face.
 My voice breaks, and I clear my throat quietly.
 When I continue it's high-pitched, but still remains in a whisper somehow.
 "Why didn't you say anything?
 Why did you have to leave so soon?"

 I lean forward and pull the sheet away from his from his face.
 Immediately I begin to shake severely.
-He doesn't look the same as he did last night: the remaining pink of his cheeks is gone, his hair is flat, and his eyes and lips seem to be frosted over with a blue hue.
+He doesn't look the same as he did last night: his pale pink skin tone is gone and now is ashen, his hair is flat, and his eye lids and lips seem to be frosted over with a blue hue.
 I look at him, hoping his eyes will open or chest to start rising.
-Instead, I see this dead person.
-Pulling the sheet back further, all the way down to his navel, I reveal his torso.
+Instead, I see this dead body.
 It's stiff and cold; the opposite of what he was.
 I sit back down and grab hold of his right hand (since it's near to me) and I squeeze it, hoping he'll squeeze back.